Keith Godwin: Works

 Godwin worked in a variety of materials including stone, bronze, terracotta and fibreglass.
 His modernist style is considered to follow Maillol more than the expressionist style of Lehmbruck.

 He first came to public prominence in 1951.
 He exhibited several works at the South Bank as part of the Festival of Britain including a relief of Neptune in Basil Spence's Sea and Ships exhibit and his life-size figures of Alfred Russel Wallace, Charles Darwin and Thomas Henry Huxley in The Living World section.
-The same year he exhibited the teracotta Sitting woman and bath stone Mother and child at the Exhibition of the Royal Scottish Academy of Painting, Sculpture and Architecture, The One-Hundred-and-Twenty-Fifth.
+The same year he exhibited the terracotta Sitting woman and bath stone Mother and child at the Exhibition of the Royal Scottish Academy of Painting, Sculpture and Architecture, The One-Hundred-and-Twenty-Fifth.

 Pastorale, a bronze depicting a woman and nesting birds on a theme of homemaking, was commissioned for Span Developments' influential Parkleys housing estate in Ham, London in 1956.
 The unveiling ceremony, performed by Sir Hugh Casson was filmed by Pathé.
 Span subsequently commissioned Godwin for a piece for their 1958 Blackheath development.
 The Architect and Society is the figure of a man set into a niche supporting a weight of concrete satirising the developer's struggle with the local authority to obtain permission to build there.

 Four reliefs attributed to Godwin by Pevsner adorn Reed's early 1960s building on the corner of Half Moon Street and the A4, Piccadilly in London.
 They depict an owl in a tree, Neptune, a Harlequin with guitar and Diana the huntress.